 Unlike other rugged tablets on this list, the Samsung Galaxy Tab Active 2 isn't designed for industrial-grade protection.
 However, what it does provide is IP67 certification for dust and water ingress, and a battery that lasts between eight to 10 hours.
 Plus, it supports replaceable batteries, so you can keep on working even if you're away from a power supply, and it's drop-tested to 1.2 metres.
 A decent camera and NFC technology are included, and it's rounded off with Samsung's customary excellent build quality.
 The newer Galaxy Tab Active 2 improves on a lot of the features of the first Tab Active, with more RAM, better CPU and much more.

-This 10.1-inch Android tablet can withstand drops up to five feet, as well as being water and dust resistant.
+This 10.1-inch Android tablet can withstand drops up to six feet, as well as being water and dust resistant.
 While it's bulkier and heavier than non-rugged tablets, it's still portable enough to be easily carried around worksites.
-Its screen isn't the highest resolution, but with a 500 Nit backlight, it is excellent for use in direct sunlight.
+The XSlate Android L10 also has a better display than its predecessor, made of Corning Gorilla Glass 3 with higher resolution and glove/wet touch technology.
 It's not the most powerful tablet on this list, but it's a more affordable alternative for people who want to use an Android device outside and on the road.